 See additional regulations under Specifically Prohibited.

 All bows must have a minimum draw weight of 35 pounds at the archer’s draw length, except compounds, which must have a minimum peak draw weight of 35 pounds and crossbows which must have a minimum draw weight of 75 pounds.
 Crossbows must have a minimum stock length of 25 inches.

-See crossbow safety tips, Farmer Hunting & Permit Information.
-Crossbows are not legal for bowfishing.
+See crossbow safety tips, below.
+Crossbows are now legal for bowfishing except for Greenwood Lake.
 Crossbows are permitted for hunting migratory birds.
 See below for restrictions when taking game birds in flight.

 Sunday bowhunting for deer is legal only on private land and state wildlife management areas.